nuriaruiz/ocp/README.md

 # ocp
 Easy example of open close principle.
 One of the five SOLID principles of object-oriented design.

-The GeneradorPrimos inteface has the common functionaliy of the classes, that is, generates a list of prime numbers, and GeneradorPrimosOrdenAsc and  GeneradorPrimosOrdenDesc has two differents implementations with different way of ordering items.
+The GeneradorPrimos inteface has the common functionaliy of the classes, that is, checks if a number is prime, and GeneradorPrimosOrdenAsc and  GeneradorPrimosOrdenDesc has two differents implementations with different way of ordering items.